Steve McMichael: Early life

-College football career
+College career

-McMichael's performances for his high school football team saw him being offered scholarships by 75 institutions.
-He decided to attend the University of Texas at Austin.
+McMichael's accomplishments in football led to him being offered scholarships by 75 colleges and universities.
+He chose to go to the University of Texas at Austin.
 He played as a defensive tackle for the Texas Longhorns football team from 1976 to 1979, but his freshman season was marred by the death of his stepfather.
-In his senior season, he was a consensus first-team All-American, and he was defensive MVP at the 1979 Hula Bowl.
+In his senior season, he was a consensus first-team All-American, and he was defensive MVP at the 1979 Hula Bowl in Halawa, Hawaii.
+During his time playing at Texas he was an All-Southwest conference choice in 1978 and 1979, the team MVP in 1979 and the backup place kicker in 1977.
+In 1979 he was inducted into the Longhorn Hall of Honor.

 On July 17, 2010, McMichael was inducted into the College Football Hall of Fame.

 Professional football career

-McMichael was drafted out of Texas in 1980 by the New England Patriots but cut before his second season.
+McMichael was drafted out of college in 1980 by the New England Patriots but was cut before his second season.
 The Chicago Bears signed him as a free agent in 1981.
-He became one of their starting defensive tackles and helped lead them to a Super Bowl win in 1985.
+He became one of their starting defensive tackles and helped them to a Super Bowl win in 1985.
 He had a streak of 101 games started until 1990, when his playing time was reduced.
 He led the Bears with 111/2 sacks in 1988.
 He had 108 tackles in 1989.
 McMichael was named to the NFC's Pro Bowl teams for the 1986 and 1987 seasons.

-McMichael gained notability in a 1991 game against the New York Jets.
-With the Bears down 13–6 with 1:54 remaining, McMichael forced a Blair Thomas fumble and recovered it at the New York 36.
+In a 1991 game against the New York Jets, with the Bears down 13–6 with 1:54 remaining, McMichael forced a Blair Thomas fumble and recovered it at the New York 36.
 Quarterback Jim Harbaugh then threw a game-tying touchdown to Neal Anderson with :18 left in the game.
-The Bears went on to win in overtime when Harbaugh scored on a 1-yard TD run.
+The Bears went on to win in overtime when Harbaugh scored on a one yard TD run.
 Bears coach Mike Ditka said in 2005 that McMichael was the toughest player he had ever coached.
 He played with the Green Bay Packers in 1994 before retiring.
+Aside from his "Mongo" moniker, McMichael was also nicknamed "Ming the Merciless", or "Ming" for short.